Limbic Templates: How to Change Deep Patterns

 Our brain receives an immense amount of sensory data that we couldn’t possibly deal with consciously—but our brain is still tracking it.

-There’s a whole lot going on under the surface.
+There’s a lot going on in the parts of your brain you’re not aware of.

 Some of what it is looking for: